Autodesk’s 3ds Max is as popular as it is demanding on your hardware.

 - 1600W: Corsair AX1600i 1600W ATX 2.4 Power Supply

 The motherboard serves to connect all of your individual hardware components.

 Its role is more about providing connectivity and expand-ability than performance.

 You’ll usually decide on most of the other components first before choosing a motherboard, as the type of motherboard will depend a lot on what other parts you’ve picked.

-Some things to consider are the CPU’s socket, the maximum number of RAM slots or the amount of drives you’ll want to hook up and the number of PCIe slots you’ll need for add-in-cards such as GPUs.
+Some things to consider are the CPU’s socket, the maximum number of RAM slots or the number of drives you’ll want to hook up, and the number of PCIe slots you’ll need for add-in-cards such as GPUs.

 The size of the motherboard is also a consideration.
 However, you are more likely to look for a case that supports your motherboard than select a motherboard just so it fits in a case that you like.